pragatinaikare/Image-Classification-CNN/README.md

 #### BLOG LINK -

 ### Table of Contents
- Introduction
+- Introduction
-Instructions to Run the Code
+- Instructions to Run the Code
-Dataset Overview
+- Dataset Overview
-Models Trained
+- Models Trained
-Results and Evaluation
+- Results and Evaluation
-Model Interpretability
+- Model Interpretability
-Project Report
+- Project Report

-- First item
-- Second item
-- Third item

 ### Introduction
 In this project, We are creating a classification model to accurately identify various articles of clothing using the FashionMNIST dataset, enabling accurate identification and categorization of various articles of clothing.